ranked-vote/ranked.vote/README.md

 - Pull LFS files: `git lfs pull`

 **"No such file" in raw-data/:**
-- Extract archives: `npm run report:extract`
+- Extract archives: `bun run report:extract`

 **Slow clone:**
 - Archives are large (~360 MB).
 Be patient or use: `GIT_LFS_SKIP_SMUDGE=1 git clone ...`